The Summer Institute for Evidence Based-Practice

 is now the

 Registration is now open

-Regular Full Conference Registration fee $600.00 until July 31st
+Regular Full Conference Registration fee $600.00 extended until August 9th

 One day special registration only offered for

-Hotel room rate of $119, will go up on August 2nd — book today!
+Hotel room rate of $119, will go up on Wednesday August 10th, so book no later than the 9th — book today!

 To view the Conference Agenda click here